damianhakert/damianhakert.github.io/source/posts/2017-02-15-introducing-a-usage-cap-for-shared-runners-for-gitlab-dot-com.html.md

 [credits-do]: https://about.gitlab.com/2016/04/19/gitlab-partners-with-digitalocean-to-make-continuous-integration-faster-safer-and-more-affordable/

-## Build minutes
+## Capping Private Build minutes

 We’ll be capping the amount of free build minutes available per group at 2000 minutes.
+Please note this limit only applies to private projects.
 This will affect less than 3% of all groups using CI on GitLab.com.
 2000 build minutes means you can run a build of 10 minutes five times a day, every work day.
-It's also ten to twenty times more _per group_, than what our competitors offer for free in total*.

 With free GitLab CI on GitLab.com you'll get unlimited number of builds, with unlimited parallelism on unlimited groups with unlimited number of